L to R: Peter (in white), Davy, Mike and Micky in 1967.

 - Fake-Out Fade-Out: "Listen to The Band".

-- Not really - if anyone was the 'odd one out', it was Michael Nesmith (and continues to be) for his lack of participation in much of their later endeavors and unwillingness to play along with their slapstick humor.
-Watch any reunion interview; Peter is clearly equal to Micky and Davy.
+- Garfunkel: If anyone was the 'odd one out', it was (and continues to be) Michael Nesmith for his lack of participation in much of their later endeavors and unwillingness to play along with their slapstick humor.

 - Gratuitous Panning: If you listen to the track "Zilch" with headphones on, it sounds like the four of them are surrounding you.